-The Board of Directors of Kraft Foods and the Management Committee have the right, subject to the applicable provisions of ERISA and the Code, to amend (retroactively or otherwise) the Plan, suspend Kraft Foods Matching Contributions to the Plan or terminate the Plan.
+The Board of Directors of Kraft Foods and the Management Committee have the right, subject to the applicable provisions of ERISA and the Code, to amend (retroactively or otherwise) the Plan, suspend Kraft Foods Matching Contributions and Kraft Foods Basic Contributions to the Plan or terminate the Plan.
 However, no such action may deprive any participant or beneficiary under the Plan of any vested right.
-In the event the Plan is terminated or partially terminated (within the meaning of the Code), each affected participant will become fully vested in the balance of his or her Kraft Foods Matching Contributions account.
+In the event the Plan is terminated or partially terminated (within the meaning of the Code), each affected participant will become fully vested in the balance of his or her Kraft Foods Matching Contributions and Kraft Foods Basic Contributions accounts.